Struggleton/Delfinovin/README.md

 - [BarkingFrog](https://twitter.com/Barking_Frogssb) for providing the math behind calibrating/centering sticks
 - [Narr the Reg](https://github.com/german77) / The [Dolphin team](https://github.com/dolphin-emu) for advice on fixing Nyko adapters + gathering stick centers
 - The [MaterialDesignInXAML](https://github.com/MaterialDesignInXAML) team behind Material Design in XAML toolkit for providing a great framework for UI design
-- [SVGRepo](https://www.svgrepo.com/) for providing the base vector for the design behind the GamecubeDialog
+- [OpenClipArt](http://www.openclipart.org/) for providing the base vector for the design behind the GamecubeDialog
+- The [Octokit](https://github.com/octokit) team for providing a great library for interacting with Github
 - All of the testers in the Smash Ultimate Yuzu discord for helping iron out bugs!

 ## Libraries used
+- MaterialDesignInXamlToolkit
+- Octokit.NET
 - LibUSB.NET
 - ViGEm.NET
-- MaterialDesignInXamlToolkit

 ## Contributing and Support
 Thank you!
 I am still learning a lot about the USB architecture and Gamecube Controllers, so any help / commits are appreciated!
 I can be contacted on Discord at Struggleton#4071 / Twitter at @Struggleton as well.